wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-deploy-local-git.md

 **Cause**: This error can occur if the app is not up and running.

-**Resolution**: Start the app in the Azure  Classic Management  Portal.
+**Resolution**: Start the app in the Azure Portal  Preview .
 Git deployment will not work unless the app is running.

 ****